hyperledger/indy-hipe/text/rich-schemas/README.md

 types include revealed and predicate proof claims.
 The presentation also contains the cryptographic material which supports a proof that source credentials are held by the same entity.
 This is accomplished the same way it is currently accomplished, by proving knowledge of the link secret.
-The repudiability of a presentation depends on the signature scheme used.
-The current signature scheme, [CL Signatures][CL-Signatures] is considered to be repudiable.

-A presentation is serialized as JSON-LD.
-It refers to the credential definitions on the ledger associated with the source credentials.
+A presentation refers to the credential definitions on the ledger associated with the source credentials.
 It also refers to the presentation definition.
 A presentation is not stored on the ledger.

 The following image illustrates the relationship between credentials and
 presentations: